pschaus/book_lepl1402/source/part3.rst

 This algorithm has a time complexity of :math:`\mathcal{O}(\log n)` because each time through the loop, the number of elements to be searched is halved and in the worst case, this process is repeated :math:`\log n` times.
 On the other hand, if one is lucky, the search immediatly find the element at the first iteration.
-Therefore the best-case time complexity is :math:`Omega(1)`.
+Therefore the best-case time complexity is :math:`\Omega(1)`.

-Let us take a look at how to implement binary search in Java:
+The Java code is a direct translation of the explanation of the algorithm.

 .. _binary_search: